author

 1797–1883

-Born into slavery in New York, she became one of the most powerful voices for abolition and women’s rights in 19th-century America.
-Her life joined fierce public speaking, deep religious faith, and a lifelong fight for freedom and dignity.
+Born into slavery in New York, she remade herself into one of the 19th century’s most powerful voices for abolition and women’s rights.
+Her life joined fearless public speaking, deep religious conviction, and a lasting fight for freedom.

 by Olive Gilbert, Sojourner Truth